hphelion/documentation/devplatform/helion/user/services/data-services.html.md

 - setting a URL or credential array in an environment variable
 - setting the connection details in a User-Provided Service Instance

-	Note that apps which write database connection details during staging rather than taking them from environment variables at run time (hard-coded applications) **must** be completely re-staged to pick up the new service location and credentials.
+	**Note**: Apps which write database connection details during staging rather than taking them from environment variables at run time ("hard-coded applications") **must** be completely re-staged to pick up the new service location and credentials.
 Restarting the application will not automatically force restaging.

 Container security prevents apps from connecting to arbitrary servers and ports on the local subnet for security reasons.
 To allow your application to connect to a database server you must either: